The 7 Dumbest Moments in ‘Star Wars: The Rise of Skywalker’

 Credit: Lucasfilm

-While this may not necessarily be the dumbest moment in the movie, it is a scene that has become a hugely popular internet meme, perhaps because it summarizes the overall incompetence that is the script.
-As such, it has, ahem, ‘flown’ right onto the top of our list!
+While this may not necessarily be the dumbest moment in the movie, it is a scene that has become a hugely popular Internet meme, largely because it summarizes the overall incompetence that is the script.
+As such, it has, ahem, “flown” right onto the top of our list.

-While Rey, Finn, Poe, C-3PO, BB-8, and Chewbacca are pursued across the desert of Pasaana on their speeders by First Order troopers, they’re shocked to see that their enemies are in possession of jetpacks.
-When the troopers take to the air to gain vantage points over the rebels, some characters aren’t shy about voicing their incredulity.
+While Rey, Finn, Poe, C-3PO, BB-8, and Chewbacca are pursued across the desert of Pasaana on their speeders by First Order troopers, they’re inexplicably shocked to see that their enemies are in possession of jetpacks.
+So, when the troopers take to the air to gain vantage points over the rebels, some characters aren’t shy about voicing their incredulity.

 “Oh, they fly now!”
 C-3PO says.
 “They fly now?”
-Finn asks, unable to believe his eyes.
+Finn then says, unable to believe his eyes.
 “They fly now!”
-Poe seems to confirm, equally astonished.
-While it’s intended to trigger a chuckle or two, this scene makes absolutely no sense.
-Jetpacks are very common in the faraway galaxy, so it’s pretty mind-boggling to think that these characters are surprised to see them in action!
+Poe concludes, equally astonished.
+While it’s intended to trigger a chuckle or two, this scene makes no sense.
+Jetpacks are incredibly common in the faraway galaxy, so it’s pretty mind-boggling to think that these characters are surprised to see them in action.

 in Star Wars